-Early Days, September 2003.
+September 2003.
 The tiny, rural hamlet of Sweethope lies deep in the heart of The Scottish Borders, about an hour southeast of Edinburgh, two hours north of Newcastle.
 My mum, dad, brother, dog Inde and I moved there in 2003, just the latest location in The Thomas Family Scotland Roadshow.
 Surrounded by rolling fields, scattered farms and the nearby peak of Sweethope Hill, this secret little corner of the world would play a crucial part in my life over the following twelve years.
 I’ll never forget the summer I spent here after my trip to India, sat atop the hill every day with Inde reading Donna Tartt’s The Little Friend.
-Sweethope was also the base for an amazing summer romance (see my short story Car Crash Girl Part II), not to mention my sister’s wedding and the scene of many wonderful Christmases.
+Sweethope was also the base for an amazing summer romance, not to mention my sister’s wedding and the scene of many wonderful Christmases.
 Sadly, Inde passed on in late 2006, but it wasn’t too long before another Brittany called Solo arrived to claim Sweethope as his own.

-Winter Wonderland, December 2006.
+December 2006.
 Christmas 2006 was a memorable one in that the entire Scottish Borders was transformed into a frosty, silvery, yuletide paradise.
-Sweethope Hill was magnificent that year, the trail crunching under our feet as we made our way up the slope.
+Sweethope Hill was magnificent that year, the trail crunching underfoot as we made our way up the slope.
 Prior to my arrival, there had been some really rough weather, with swirling rains, light snow and high winds.
-And the results could be seen during our daily walks, with strewn branches, collapsed fences and, in this case, a heavily damaged tree.
+And the results could be seen during our daily walks, with strewn branches, collapsed fences and damaged trees.
 It was perfect timing on my part, being lucky enough to enjoy the calm after the storm.

-Mild Winter, December 2007.
-The following Christmas couldn’t have been more contrasting, with manageable temperatures, autumnal colors and mostly clear skies.
+December 2007.
+The following Christmas couldn’t have been more contrasting, with manageable temperatures, autumnal colours and mostly clear skies.
 Weather-wise, no two Christmases were ever the same at Sweethope and it was always fascinating to witness the hill’s varied personalities.